mhbeals/mhwood.github.io/contribute/metadata_maps.md

     ### [Sub-Category Title]

     | [Collection ID]  |  [XPath including element/attribute name] | [Content type] | [Example content] |

-If you find a field that does not already have a category or sub-category that is of use to researchers, please create a new map under [http://atlasofdigitisednewspapers.github.io/maps/](http://atlasofdigitisednewspapers.github.io/maps/) as \[chosen-title.md\].
-It should also be added to the relevant index ([Content](https://www.digitisednewspapers.net/maps/content/), [Citation](https://www.digitisednewspapers.net/maps/citation/), [Bibliographic](https://www.digitisednewspapers.net/maps/bibliographic/), [Holdings](https://www.digitisednewspapers.net/maps/holdings/), [Descriptive](https://www.digitisednewspapers.net/maps/descriptive), [User-Generated](https://www.digitisednewspapers.net/maps/social/), [Technical](https://www.digitisednewspapers.net/maps/technical/)).

 **Technical Definition** should contain the broadest description of the category.
 It might indicate whether this is generally a field taken from a MARC record, or as printed on the object, etc. It should cross-reference other categories where appropriate by linking to the relevant page, to show how it is distinct from existing entries.